 I actually did not link this in the shopping guide below because it’s a bit pricier than what I generally link, but since it’s such a dominant piece of furniture in the room, we chose to invest in it.
 I’ve wanted a big deep sectional that you can crawl into for a long time, so when I selected this one, I opted for slip-covers because I knew we’d be using it every day.
 We’ve washed it many times (but next time I would choose the performance fabric, as well).

-It’s often on sale, and right now it’s at 20% off, so if you’re interested I’ve linked it HERE.
+It’s often on sale (we got it at 20% off), so if you’re interested I’ve linked it HERE.